The Smoking Gun

 Figure 6

-A Review of the Problems
+Let's Review the Problems

 1. Several cartouches with different forms/spellings were discovered (or fraudulently inscribed) on the walls of the relieving chambers.
 These names are suppose to identify the owner and purpose of the Great Pyramid.
 These names are: Saufou or Shoufou (Supis), Khoufou (Cheops), SENeshoufou, Raufu, Khnem-Khufu (Chephren?), and Khufu.
 Which one is it?